mlabussiere/mlabussiere.github.io/_pages/en-us/about.md

 layout: about
 title: About
 permalink: /
 subtitle: <a href='https://www.uva.nl/en/profile/l/a/m.labussiere/m.labussiere.html'>University of Amsterdam</a>.
-Quantitative Sociologist
+Sociology Researcher

 profile:
   align: right